 Smart Teams play safe™

-The Institute will celebrate and highlight SmartTeam™ programs on its website, a stand-alone website (www.smartteamsplaysafe) and via social media, and add them to a database identifying every program that has achieved SmartTeam™ status.
+The Institute will celebrate and highlight those youth sports programs that have adopted its SmartTeam™ approach to youth sports safety by listing such programs across all of its web platforms, including its 15-year old website, MomsTEAM.com, a stand-alone website (www.smartteamsplaysafe) and via social media, and add them to a database identifying every program that has achieved SmartTeam™ status.

 Six pilot programs were launched around the country in the fall of 2014, coordinated by the following outstanding athletic training educators:

-Further details about the SmartTeamsTM program were announced by Dr. McLeod and the pilot program coordinators at the 2014 SmartTeams Play Safe Summit at the Harvard Medical School on Monday, September 15, 2014 (see video below), and one, the Grand Prairie, Texas SmartTeam program coordinated by Cindy Trowbridge from the University of Texas at Arlington, was featured two days later on NBC's "Today Show."
+Further details about the SmartTeamsTM program were announced by Dr. McLeod and the pilot program coordinators at the 2014 SmartTeams Play Safe Summit held at the Harvard Medical School's Martin Center on Monday, September 15, 2014 (see video below), and one, the Grand Prairie, Texas SmartTeam program coordinated by Cindy Trowbridge from the University of Texas at Arlington, was featured two days later on NBC's "Today Show."